Pig Goat Banana Cricket: Production

 Developed as Pig Goat Banana Mantis!, a pilot directed by the independent animator Nick Cross, the stories were described by Ryan as difficult to write, given their intertwined nature and the 11-minute running time.
 This process was smoothened by the running time being doubled and the direction from the network being clarified.
 The two had to adjust to the studio environment, and described their career in comics as preparing them for production.
 Jones, Milo, and Wilson reprise their roles from the original short.
 Mantis, who had been previously voiced by James Urbaniak, was renamed Cricket and recast with voice actor Paul Rugg.

 The animation style tends to go back and forth between hand-drawn animation and flash animation using Toon Boom Harmony software, while the show is animated at Yeson Entertainment Studios in South Korea, some episodes are outsourced at Ánima Estudios in Mexico.

-The show was picked up for a second season prior to its premiere.
+Johnny Ryan and Dave Cooper both claimed the series was influenced by Rick Meyerowitz, Basil Wolverton, Jim Woodring, Dr. Seuss, Tex Avery, Chuck Jones and Max Fleischer.